The terms listed here are defined in the context of Sjogren’s.

 A group of symptoms that describe difficulty thinking.
 There are many possible causes.
 The few studies on Sjogren’s patients document cognitive changes, mostly mild, with reduced concentration, memory, and/or executive function.
 More than 50% of Sjogren’s patients experience brain fog.

-Diseases associated with Sjogren’s but not caused directly by Sjogren’s.
-Comorbidities are also called "associated diseases" because they occur at higher rates in Sjogren’s patients than in the population as a whole.
+Diseases that are not directly caused by Sjogren's but occur at higher rates in Sjogren's patients than in the population as a whole.
+Comorbidities may be immune-mediated (often called associated diseases) or general comorbidities.

 Central Nervous System